 Tips for participating in the VFSS’s online song circles

-Note that online, we are not actually able to sing together, due to inherent limitations of Internet communication.
+- Note that online, we are not actually able to sing together, due to inherent limitations of Zoom.
 Rather, a single performer (or multiple performers clustered around a single computer or mobile device) will sing, and you can sing or play along at home while keeping your microphone muted.
 No one else will hear you!

 Online song circle etiquette

-The Zoom link and any other information required to join a particular event will be posted to the VFSS mailing list the day before.
+- The Zoom link and any other information required to join a particular event will be posted to the VFSS mailing list the day before.
 (If you are not already on the list, email a request to join to vanfolksong[at]gmail[dot]com.)
-We ask that you please keep the link, meeting ID #, and password for our events private; do not share them on social media or any website.
+We ask that you please keep the link, Meeting ID, and Passcode for our events private; do not share them on social media or any website.

 - Before joining a VFSS Zoom session, we ask that you set your Zoom screen name to include both your first and last names, for example “Jane Doe” (rather than just “Jane” or “doe” or “doe’s phone” or “iPad” or…).
 Optionally, you may also include your location, e.g., “Jane Doe (Burnaby, BC).”

 - Know where your Zoom Mute and Video buttons are.
 The Mute button mutes and unmutes the sound coming from your microphone.
 The Video button starts and stops transmitting the video of yourself.

 - Know how to use your computer’s (or mobile device’s) controls for adjusting the volume of your own speakers or headphones.
 Due to the wide variety of microphones and settings used by participants in a Zoom session, the sound level you hear may vary widely among the various talkers and singers, and you will need to adjust your own speaker or headphone volume to compensate.